-Serbia: Transnafta lacks money for JV project with German Oiltanking, storage facilities project on hold31.
-March 2014. / News Serbia Energy
+Serbia: Transnafta lacks money for JV project with German Oiltanking, storage facilities project on hold, News Serbia Energy

 Memorandum of Understanding, which was signed between Serbian oil pipeline management company Transnafta and German Oiltanking provides the establishment of a joint company to build a warehouse and managing the mandatory reserves of oil and oil products.
 Serbia needs to build another 250,000 cubic meters of storage capacity to meet the regulations of the Energy Law and the recommendations of the EU, which would contribute to energy security of the country.